bjerrep/obsoleta/README.md

 ## Example

-Given one or more root directories Obsoleta recursively scans for *obsoleta.json* files (currently in max two directory levels).
+Given one or more root directories Obsoleta recursively scans for *obsoleta.json* files (with a given limit on the number of recursions, see the depth paragraph).
 The directory name itself is not used by Obsoleta, the package name is always taken from the json file.
 So seen from a file system view it could look like this:

 	test_simple/